CSCfi/csc-user-guide/docs/apps/gaussian.md

 ### Using local disk on Puhti

-Particularly some of the wavefunction-based electron correlation methods can be very disk I/O intensive.
+Particularly, some of the wavefunction-based electron correlation methods can be very disk I/O intensive.
 Such jobs benefit from using the fast [NMVE local disk](../../computing/running/creating-job-scripts-puhti/#local-storage) on Puhti.
 Using local disk for such jobs will also reduce the overall load on the Lustre parallel file system.

-On Puhti you can request your Gaussian job to use local disk by submitting the job with the 'subg16_nvme' script:
+On Puhti, you can request your Gaussian job to use local disk by submitting the job with the 'subg16_nvme' script:

 ```bash